facebookresearch/fairseq/README.md

 # Distributed version

-Distributed training in fairseq-py is implemented on top of [torch.distributed](http://pytorch.org/docs/master/distributed.html).
+Distributed training in fairseq is implemented on top of [torch.distributed](http://pytorch.org/docs/master/distributed.html).
-In order to run it requires one process per GPU.
-In order for those processes to be able to discover each other they need to know a unique host and port that can be used to establish initial connection and each process needs to be assigned a rank, that is a unique number from 0 to n-1 where n is the total number of GPUs.
+Training begins by launching one worker process per GPU.
+These workers discover each other via a unique host and port (required) that can be used to establish an initial connection.
+Additionally, each worker is given a rank, that is a unique number from 0 to n-1 where n is the total number of GPUs.

-Below is the example of training of a big En2Fr model on 16 nodes with 8 GPUs each (in total 128 GPUs):

-If you run on a cluster managed by [SLURM](https://slurm.schedmd.com/) you can train the WMT'14 En2Fr model with the following command:
+If you run on a cluster managed by [SLURM](https://slurm.schedmd.com/) you can train a large English-French model on the WMT 2014 dataset on 16 nodes with 8 GPUs each (in total 128 GPUs) using this command:

 ```
 $ DATA=... # path to the preprocessed dataset, must be visible from all nodes